 • Duration: 8–10 hours

 • Highlights: The most challenging day.
-Steep climb to the Shivling at 6,050 meters.
-The rock formation changes color with sunlight and is considered sacred.
+Steep climb to the sacred Kinnaur Kailash Shivling formation, commonly described at approximately 4,800 meters.

 Day 4: Ashiqui Park → Tangling Village